(updated July 2023)

 Free Server (Slave) Simulators

-ModRSsim2 was forked from MOD_RSSIM and seems to be the more active of the two now with a number of updates including compiling on Visual Studio 2010.
+ModRSsim2 was forked from MOD_RSSIM and includes compiling on Visual Studio 2010.
 ModRSsim2 supports RS-232 and TCP/IP connections, the full range of Modbus addresses for all four Modbus types (0xxxxx, 1xxxx, 3xxxx, & 4xxxx addresses), as well as diagnostics with complete traffic byte capture and logging capability.
 ModRSsim2 supports CSV loading and a scripting environment for testing as well as HTML custom displays.
 It is free and open-source, and licensed under the GPL.

 pyModSlave is a free and open-source Qt-based Python-code ModBus RTU and TCP slave from the developer of QModMaster.
 A Windows executable is provided and pyModSlave includes a bus monitor for examining all traffic on the bus. pyModSlave is licensed under the LGPL

 UnSlave Modbus Slave Simulator .
 UnSlave simulates any number of Modbus slaves.
 UnSlave is provided free from Unserver, possibly as a source of test data for Unserver’s Modbus REST API Server, which provides data from Modbus networks and devices to higher-level clients – and is monetized.
-The Unserver website includes a nice Complete Modbus Guide.
+The informative Complete Modbus Guide is also provided by Unserver.

 Libraries